HexyeDEV/Telegram-Chatbot-Gpt4Free/README.md

 BOT_TOKEN is your bot token from Bot Father

+If you want to use WalframAlpha plugin, you will need to create an app at https://products.wolframalpha.com/api/ and set WOLFRAM_APP_ID in the example.env to the APP_ID of your Wolfram apllication.

 After that, rename example.env into .env.

 Now run main.py with ```python3 main.py```(may change based on your python version, settings and os.)